Kim Kardashian

-Kimberly Noel Kardashian (formerly West; born October 21, 1980) is an American socialite, media personality, and businesswoman.
-She first gained media attention as a friend and stylist of Paris Hilton, but received wider notice after the sex tape Kim Kardashian, Superstar, shot in 2003 with her then-boyfriend Ray J, was released in 2007.
-Later that year, she and her family began to appear in the E! reality television series Keeping Up with the Kardashians (2007–2021).
-Its success led to the formation of the spin-off series Kourtney and Kim Take New York (2011–2012), Kourtney and Kim Take Miami (2009–2013), and Hulu's The Kardashians (2022).
+Kimberly Noel Kardashian (born October 21, 1980) is an American media personality, socialite, and businesswoman.
+She and her family began to appear on the E! reality television series Keeping Up with the Kardashians after she gained media attention following the release of a sex tape in 2007.
+The show aired until 2021, and its success led to the formation of several spin-offs and a successor show, Hulu's The Kardashians (2022–present).